Sustainability and the Environment at Mike Wye & Associates

 Energy and resource consumption is one of the greatest challenges facing businesses in the pursuit of sustainability.

 At our rural Devon site we are able to harness available resources by drawing water from our borehole.
 This is used in the manufacture of our lime putty, and we reuse clean waste water from our site back into this process.

 We encourage employee car share and will adjust shift patterns to allow this to happen.
 We have also run a cycle to work scheme for those close enough to benefit.
 Our new Design Centre has been installed with a charge point for electric cars which we make available to staff and visitors for free (a charge without charge!).

 We strive to produce and supply the best products whilst minimising environmental harm, for example resource reuse and shipping.

-We ship products throughout the UK and across the world and therefore ensure to intelligently orchestrate the logistics with our own delivery vehicles, couriers and freight handlers to maximise space per load and reduce the miles each consignement is transported.
+We ship products throughout the UK and across the world.
+Therefore we ensure intelligently orchestrated logistics with our own delivery vehicles, couriers and freight handlers.
+This helps to maximise space per load and reduce the miles each consignment is transported.

-Mike Wye & Associates are proud supporters of the Devon Environmental Business Initiative (DEBI), with our General Manager, Ryan Stojic, on the Board of Directors.
+Mike Wye are proud supporters of the Devon Environmental Business Initiative (DEBI).
+Our General Manager, Ryan Stojic, is on the Board of Directors.